 And to give you an idea of the payscale, the Government of Canada provides Low, Median, and High wage information for different engineer types.

-As well, wages vary at the provincial and regional level.
+As well, wages vary at the provincial and regional levels.
 So you may find some regions pay more than the national average based on the demand for engineers.
-Therefore, this points to the importance of research to get a clear picture of an engineer salary in Canada.
+Therefore, this points to the importance of research to get a clear picture of an engineering salary in Canada.

 Here are some examples of the average engineer salary in Canada:

-3. Job outlook for engineering jobs and average salary
+3. Job outlook for engineering jobs and the average salary

 Engineers are in high demand in Canada, as they are around the world.
 And by the year 2024, it’s expected that one in five workers in Canada will retire.